Talk to Engineer

 What is the difference between STP and ETP?

-STP treats domestic sewage from toilets, kitchens, housing colonies using mainly biological processes.
-ETP treats industrial wastewater, which has chemicals, oils, heavy metals, so chemical + biological treatment both required.
+STP treats domestic sewage from toilets, kitchens, and residential or office areas using mainly biological treatment.
+ETP treats industrial wastewater, which may contain chemicals, oil, heavy metals, solvents, or toxic compounds, so treatment is usually more complex and more carefully controlled.

 What is the difference between effluent and wastewater?